 Unfortunately most overworked soil is depleted of minerals, especially magnesium which means that the plant has no magnesium to absorb.
 The processing and cooking of foods further depletes any magnesium.
 Oh, and according to Dr. Carolyn Dean, the author of The Magnesium Miracle insomnia depletes this mineral even more!
 Find out more about the benefits of magnesium and what foods are rich in this mineral:

+You may be wondering why there is a picture of a pair of amber lens sunglasses instead of a bottle of melatonin.
 Did you know that there are things you can do naturally to increase your melatonin secretions?
 You don't need a melatonin supplement to do this.
-There are actions you can take not only before bedtime, but early in the morning and during the day that influence how much melatonin is produced.
+There are actions you can take not only before bedtime, but early in the morning and during the day that influence how much melatonin you produce.

 Turning off melatonin production by the pineal gland is just as important to turning it on.
 Find out how to naturally boost melatonin to get you to sleep fast and soundly.